Hall of Fame

 2023 – Scott Ahrendsen, Shirley Jones, and Mark Mohl

-2022 – Mrs. Pauline Antons, Mr. Gary Mohl, 1978 State Runner Up Wrestling Team and from this team the 3 individual state champions: Matt Schaeffer, Dan Snyder and Scott Taylor
+2022 – Pauline Antons, Gary Mohl, 1978 State Runner Up Wrestling Team and from this team the 3 individual state champions: Matt Schaeffer, Dan Snyder and Scott Taylor

 2021 – Phil Coppess, Kirk Park, Shirley Petersen